 Councils must consult the NSW Rural Fire Service when preparing draft local environmental plans for land identified as being bush fire prone.

-The NSW Rural Fire Service has conducted a review of the current PBP 2006 and it is proposed that a new edition of PBP.
+The NSW Rural Fire Service has conducted a review of the current PBP 2006 and is working to finalise the new edition of PBP.
 The publication and adoption of the new edition of PBP has been delayed until later in 2019.

-Until the new edition of PBP is adopted through the relevant legislation, PBP 2006 remains the law for development on bush fire prone land in NSW.
+Until the new edition of PBP is finalised and adopted through the relevant legislation, PBP 2006 remains the law for development on bush fire prone land in NSW.

-For further information about the pre-release edition of PBP 2018 and the transition period, please refer to the information on the NSW RFS website.
+For further information about the pre-release version of PBP and when it can be applied, please refer to the NSW RFS website.